 His skull lit on fire.

 Then the guard fell to the ground.
 As Alek deflected another shot, he spun around, his eyes scanning the situation.
-Multiple guards–some the Supreme Chancellor's, some Bastila's–crumpled, succumbing to Mandalorian blaster rifles.
+Multiple guards-some the Supreme Chancellor's, some Bastila's-crumpled, succumbing to Mandalorian blaster rifles.
 Onasi took a shot in the leg, and then in the shoulder, even as he dove toward Bastila.
-They'd all been targeted with a precision that could only be explained by exhaustive pre-planning.
+They had all been targeted with a precision that could only be explained by exhaustive planning.

 Fine.
 Because their side had likewise planned for the worst.
 He spun towards Revan's general direction.
 His friend was fending off a slew of Mandalorians who had abandoned their blasters in favor of their vibroblades and flash grenades.
 Every nerve of Alek's body screamed to jump in and help his friend, despite their recent disagreement.
 The entire argument seemed so stupid, now.

 And just as Alek was about to leap into the fight to help, he caught sight of Revan's mask-the mask that ate his friend's face like a parasite-and he knew that the eyes behind it were asking him for a different kind of help.